Course Code | GERM | |

 Finally, in terms of the usefulness of German as part of your degree program, while it is true that many Germans have studied at least a bit of English (it’s required as part of their school system), having some measure of German proficiency is still a valuable asset.
 Here’s why:

-- Germany is the largest economy in the EU and, in 2013, was Canada’s 2nd most valuable EU trading partner with two-way trade of almost $19 billion.
+- Germany is the largest economy in the EU and, in 2023, was Canada’s 5th largest trading partner worldwide.

 - Interested in going on exchange?
 Carleton has agreements with 15+ institutions in Germany, Austria and Switzerland.

 - Studying opera, literature, politics, or philosophy?
 German has a rich literary history and many influential thinkers – Nietzsche, Goethe, Hesse, Heidigger, and Kafka – wrote in German.
-And, if you want to see thought in action, consider watching the recent biopic of German-born political theorist Hannah Arendt released in 2012.
+And, if you want to see thought in action, consider watching the 2012 biopic of German-born political theorist Hannah Arendt.

 Bottom line: German is the most widely spoken language in the European Union and one of the most influential voices in the European economy.
 Learning it may open doors if you have an interest in working globally.